My Cousin Rachel (2017 film): Plot

-He asks her for the thing he lacks, and she draws him willingly to bed.
-The following morning she reads the document giving her the entire estate and goes to Kendall to confirm its intent.
+He asks her for what he lacks, and she draws him willingly to bed.
+The following morning, she reads the document giving her the entire estate and goes to Kendall to confirm its intent.
 When she returns, Philip takes her to the wood and they have sex again, but this time she does not welcome the intimacy.
 At dinner with friends, Philip declares that Rachel is to be his wife, which she denies.
 In private, she tells him she had sex with him merely as a form of thanks.
 He had viewed it as a confirmation they would marry, as this was what he lacked.
 They get into a violent argument and he grips her throat, after which Rachel professes fear of him.

 Soon after, Philip falls ill and Rachel nurses him back to health.
-He discovers a letter from Ambrose in which he claims Rachel was poisoning him.
-Philip becomes suspicious and starts refusing her herbal tea, which she also made for Ambrose.
-He also finds that Rachel has been sneaking out to visit her friend Rainaldi, whom he hates.
+He discovers a letter from Ambrose claiming Rachel was poisoning him.
+Suspicious, Philip starts refusing her herbal tea, which she also made for Ambrose.
+He also finds that Rachel was secretly meeting her friend Rainaldi, whom he hates.

-One day, Philip suggests that Rachel ride along a clifftop path which he knows is dangerous.
-She leaves on horseback, Philip watching her go.

-He and Kendall's daughter, Louise, then search through Rachel's belongings for incriminating evidence, but only find letters that show her innocent intent.
-Philip realises he has misjudged Rachel, and directed her to a dangerous path.
-He sets out in search of her, and finds she has had a fatal accident while riding on the clifftop path.
+One day, Philip suggests Rachel ride along a clifftop path he knows is dangerous.
+When she leaves on horseback, Philip and Kendall's daughter, Louise, search Rachel's belongings for incriminating evidence, but only find letters showing her innocent intent.
+Philip realises he has misjudged Rachel and directed her to a dangerous path.
+He sets out to find her and discovers she has had a fatal fall while riding on the clifftop path.

-Several years later, Philip, now married to Louise and a father of two, is tormented by Rachel's memory and the fact that he will never know whether she was innocent of his suspicions.
+Several years later, Philip, now married to Louise and a father of two, is tormented by Rachel's memory and never knowing whether she was innocent of his suspicions.
 He suffers severe headaches, which can be traced to the time of Rachel's visit.